Saltar al contenido principal

 TEOREMA 9.48.
 Dejar\(p \in \mathbb{R}[x]\) ser un polinomio de grado\(N\).
 Entonces se\(p\) puede factorizar en un producto de factores lineales\(\left(x-c_{k}\right)\) y factores cuadráticos\(\left(\left(x-a_{k}\right)^{2}+b_{k}^{2}\right)\):\[p(x)=c\left(\prod_{k=1}^{N_{1}}\left(x-c_{k}\right)\right)\left(\prod_{j=1}^{N_{2}}\left(\left(x-a_{j}\right)^{2}+b_{j}^{2}\right)\right)\] para algunos números reales (no necesariamente distintos)\(c, c_{j}, a_{j}, b_{j}\).
 Tenemos\(N_{1}+2 N_{2}=N\), y el factoring es único, hasta ordenar y reemplazar cualquiera\(b_{j} b y-b_{j}\).

-This page titled 9.5: Aplicación a polinomios reales is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bob Dumas and John E. McCarthy via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.5: Aplicación a polinomios reales is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bob Dumas and John E. McCarthy via source content that was edited to the style and standards of the LibreTexts platform.